micah-gr/micah-gr.github.io/index.md

  - **Leverage relationships** and **collaborate** with product and engineering to understand business needs and constraints

- - **Identify the contribution** of research to the problem.
-Settle on the appropriate methodology (on-platform user survey combined with a large scale hold-out)

- - **Articulate business value** of the proposed research to cross-functional partners.
+ - **Identify the contribution** of research to the problem and determine the appropriate methodology. **Articulate business value** of the proposed research to cross-functional partners.

- - **Design survey** items.
+ - **Design survey items**.
 Build script for cognitive testing.
 Recruit third-party to perform cognitive testing.
-Ensure the survey instrument is easy to understand and the ux of the survey is good.

- - Design **sampling** strategy and implement sample.
+Ensure the survey instrument is easy to understand and the ux of the survey is good. **Design sampling strategy** and implement sample.
 Settled on a stratified sampling strategy in order to ensure sufficient sample size for users targeted users.

- - Use simulation to complete **power calcultaions**
+Use simulation to complete **power calcultaions**. **Design hold-out** to test for the impact of platform experience on user sentiment and behavior.

  - Complete internal approvals and compliance to ensure **protection of research subjetcs**

- - Design and create survey instrument using internal tools.
-Implement survey sample using internal tools.
+ - Design and create survey instrument. **Implement** survey sample.

- - Clean, manage, **analyze data**.
-Use observables traits of all individuals in sample to adjust for non-response bias (iterative proportional weighting using the survey package in R).
+ - Clean, manage, and **analyze data**.
+Use observable traits of all individuals in sample to adjust for non-response bias (used iterative proportional weighting using the survey package in R).

- - **Design hold-out** to test for the impact of platform experience on user sentiment and behavior.

- - **Communicate key results** in a way that made it clear - this is is a problem and we should do something about it (clean this up)
+ - **Communicate key results** in a way that made the problem, and the possible solutions, clear.
+Present strategically to XFN and leadership.

- - Prepare presentations for XFN and leadership.
-Make the case for (a) continuing investment in UX measurement, and (b) building a new product experience that

 ## Impact:
- - Support for UX measurement.
-Survey adopted as an ongoing source of truth about platform health
+ - **Gained leadership support** for UX measurement.
+Survey adopted as an ongoing source of truth about platform health.

- - Up-level the UX org through code-sharing, mentorship, systematizing best practices
+ - **Up-leveled** the UX org through code-sharing, mentorship, systematizing best practices.

- - Successfully advocate for a new product experience that expanded user voice (what else?)
+ - **Successfully advocated for a new product experience** that expanded user voice